• Call Contact

 Germany, France, and the UK intend to create a new Special Purpose Vehicle (SPV) to enable cross-border payments with Iran, which is currently being sanctioned by the U.S. The SPV will be able to carve out some space for the rest of the world to engage in Iranian trade, but we shouldn't overestimate its ability to override U.S. economic power.
 Continue Reading arrow

-Paulson’s Shareholders Gold Council finally launches after initial delays
+Paulson’s Shareholders Gold Council Finally Launches

 Why the SEC Keeps Rejecting Bitcoin ETF Listings

-As Emerging Market Currencies Collapse, Gold is being Mobilized
+As EM Currencies Collapse, Gold is Being Mobilized

 Annual Mine Supply of Gold: Does it Matter?